Vadillo-Asesores/pasatu/README.md

 # Pasatu - AD Password Changer

-## What's that name?
-It comes from "PASAhitza aldaTU": "Change password" in basque.

 ## Features
 Allows to change a user's password in an Active Directory domain.
 Just that.